 About the Knowledge Management System and the Knowledge Base

-The IU Knowledge Management System (KMS) is a component content management system developed to replace the legacy system that supported the IU Knowledge Base (KB).
-The KMS comprises the KB, a web services API, and editing, reporting, and optimization tools for editors and content owners.
+The IU Knowledge Management System (KMS) is a component content management system comprising the IU Knowledge Base, a web services API, and editing, reporting, and optimization tools for editors and content owners.
 Future development will focus on knowledge collection and authoring, as well as expanding existing KMS functionality.

 The Knowledge Base